bsnes-emu/bsnes/docs/faq.md

   - The Super Famicom usually runs a little faster than 60Hz
   - the PAL variants of most consoles run at 50Hz
   - the WonderSwan runs at 75Hz
-  - While the Game Boy does run its LCD at 60Hz it can turn it off and on at any time, requiring emulation to pause until it can get back in sync with the computer display.
+  - While the Game Boy does run its LCD at 60Hz, games can turn the LCD off and on at any time, requiring emulation to pause until it can get back in sync with the computer display.